Heroic Old-School Roleplaying

 • Farspeak: Language of the far realms.

-• Gargoyle: Native language of gargoyles.
+• Firbish: Native language of firbolgs.

 • Giant: Native language of giants.